dnsev/4cs/readme.txt

 	extract.py -p ex/ output.png
 	extract.py -s -ex output.png

-There are very few differences between the python/executable versions.
+The python versions perform the same thing, but with a few less features/optimizations.
-The executable runs faster and compresses better.
+The executable versions can decode .jpegs and reconvert to .pngs, downscale images, and optimize better.